7 best practices to modernize data architecture on Databricks with LeapLogic

 Soham Bhatt, Modernization Practice Lead and Lead Solutions Architect, Databricks

-A lakehouse is a new-age, open architecture that brings together the best components of data lakes and data warehouses, enabling enterprises to power a wide range of analytics use cases – from business intelligence (BI) to artificial intelligence (AI).
+A Lakehouse is a new-age, open architecture that combines the best components of data lakes and data warehouses, enabling enterprises to power a wide range of analytics use cases – from business intelligence (BI) to artificial intelligence (AI).

 The Databricks Lakehouse Platform simplifies data architecture, breaks down data silos, and provides a single source of truth for analytics, data science, and machine learning (ML).